-Genesis RAW Dog Food earns the Advisor’s second-highest tier rating of 4.5 stars.
+Genesis RAW Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Genesis RAW product line includes four raw frozen dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Genesis RAW product line includes 4 frozen dog foods.

 Genesis RAW Turkey Blend was selected to represent the other products in the line for this review.